KevinMarquette/kevinmarquette.github.io/_posts/2016-11-06-powershell-hashtable-everything-you-wanted-to-know-about.md

 Now when you enumerate the keys and values, they will stay in that order.

+## Checking for keys and values
+In most cases, you can just test for the value with something like this:

+    if( $person.age ){...}

+It is simple but has been the source of many bugs for me because I was overlooking one important detail in my logic.
+I started to use it to test if a key was present.
+When the value was `$false` or zero, that statement would return `$false` unexpectedly.

+    if( $person.age -ne $null ){...}

+This works around that issue for zero values but not $null vs non-existent keys.
+Most of the time you don't need to make that distinction but there are functions for when you do.

+    if( $person.ContainsKey('age') ){...}

+We also have a `ContainsValue()` for the situation where you need to test for a value without knowing the key or iterating the whole collection.

+## Removing and clearing keys
+You can remove keys with the `.Remove()` function.

+    $person.remove('age')

+Assigning them a `$null` value just leaves you with a key that has a `$null` value.

+A common way to clear a hahstable is to just initalize it to an empty hashtable.

+    $person = @{}

+While that does work, try to use the `clear()` function instead.

+    $person.clear()

+This is one of those instances where using the function creates self documenting code and it makes the intentions of the code very clean.

 # All the fun stuff

 ## Inline hashtables